16 Days Easy Trek Guide For Mount Everest Base Camp Itinerary From Kathmandu, Capital City of Nepal

 The city has several hotels and restaurants.
 The outline of the Sherpa Village and Yak Pasture trail.
 Lunch in Thado Koshi (2591 m) with a magnificent view of Kum Kangaru (6370 m).
 Thadokosi (Tharo Kosi) is a beautiful little town with some tea houses that are a perfect place for lunch.
 From here you can see the Kusum Kanguru (6,367 m).

 The name of the mountain Kusum Kanguru means “three snow-white gods” in the Sherpa language and refers to the triple peak of the mountain.
 It is a complex mountain with five main ridges and so many sides to the west and south.
 You will see the painted wall of Mani in Ghat at 2591 m (Chhuthawa).
 The town has several cabins and tea houses.

-The upper part of the town has two large prayer wheels and immediately behind it a Buddhist mantra.
-The town has a small gompa, while a true forest of prayer flags.
+The upper part of the town has two large prayer wheels and immediately behind it is a Buddhist mantra.
+The town has a small gompa and a true forest of prayer flags.

 Day 04 – Phakding to Namche Bazaar (3440m/11283)

 From Phakding, cross the road that leads to Monjo, where the entrance to Sagarmatha National Park is located.
 From here, the area is surrounded by dense pine and rhododendron forests.

 On the way, you pass small settlements like Tok Tok and Jorsale.
 A suspension bridge over the Dudh Koshi river takes you uphill to the famous Himalayan city of Namche Bazaar.
 Night in the pension.
 Your hike begins after breakfast in a mountain cabin.